How to Build Your Annual Marketing Plan for 2023 (from a Marketing Agency Owner Who Helps Construct Dozens Every Year)

 Would you be satisfied with seeing similar growth metrics this upcoming year?

-If so, ask yourself how much of your 2021 marketing strategy needs to change.
+If so, ask yourself how much of your 2022 marketing strategy needs to change for 2023.
 Minimal movement in the competitive landscape could mean that copying your marketing plan from last year will get you 80% of the way there.

 2. What Marketing Channels Drove the Most Value Last Year?